benjaminion/upgrading-ethereum-book/src/book.md

 <figcaption>

 Given a block, the loop in `get_head()` considers its children and selects the one that roots the subtree with the highest weight.
 It repeats the process with the heaviest child block[^fn-get-head-recursive] until it reaches a block with no children.
-In this example, it would select the branch $A \larr C \larr E$, returning $E$ as the head block.
+In this example, it would select the branch $A \leftarrow C \leftarrow E$, returning $E$ as the head block.

 </figcaption>
 </figure>